solidjs/solid/documentation/api.md

 ### `createResource(initialValue, options: { name }): [getValueFn, loadFn]`

-Creates a new resource signal that can hold a async resource.
+Creates a new resource signal that can hold an async resource.
 Resources when read while loading trigger Suspense.
-The `loadFn` takes a promise whose resolved value is set in the resource.
+The `loadFn` takes a Promise whose resolved value is set in the resource.

 ### `createResourceState(initialValue, options: { name }): [state, loadState, setState]`